Muhammad-Ilham-Ferdiansyah/project-academic-data-app/README.md

 ## Description

+- Minimum 4 Relation Tables
-- CRUD Using Room Database
+- Can CRUD for each Tables
+- Use RecycleView/ListView for data view
+- Menu View for managing each Tables
-- CRUD Data User (Name and Email)
+- Login and Register Using SharedPreferences
+- Make Report Tutorial Application Detail

 ## Activity

 - MainActivity
-- TambahActivity
+- LoginActivity

 #### Technologies